miles-grant-ibigroup/mastarm/README.md

 ### `test`

 Run the [Jest](http://facebook.github.io/jest/) test runner on your project.
-It is expected that you create tests within your project.
 By default, mastarm will run Jest and generate coverage reports on all .js files in the `lib` folder of your project.
 The `patterns` argument will make Jest run only tests whose filename match the provided pattern.

 ```shell
 $ mastarm test